-- a) a person who is a legitimate or illegitimate descendant in the male or female line of a person entitled to be enrolled pursuant to paragraphs 3.2.1 or 3.2.3; - b) the adopted child of a person described in paragraph 3.2.1 or sub-paragraph 3.2.2 a) provided such child is a minor at the time of the adoption. - 3.2.3 After six months following the posting of the official lists referred to in sub-paragraph 3.3.6 b), a Cree community may, from time to time, at its discretion, direct the Secretary General to enroll as a beneficiary under the Agreement and as a person entitled to benefit therefrom a person who is of Cree ancestry provided such person: - a) was born in the Territory, or - b) is ordinarily resident in the Territory, and - c) he or she would have been entitled to be enrolled with his or her descendants pursuant to paragraphs 3.2.1 or 3.2.2 but through inadvertence or otherwise, was omitted from the official lists of beneficiaries prepared in accordance with paragraph 3.3.6.
+- b) the adopted child of a person described in paragraph 3.21 or sub-paragraph 3.2.2 a) provided such child is a minor at the time of the adoption. - 3.2.3 After six months following the posting of the official lists referred to in sub-paragraph - 3.3.6 b), a Cree community may, from time to time, at its discretion, direct the Secretary General to enroll as a beneficiary under the Agreement and as a person entitled to benefit therefrom a person who is of Cree ancestry provided such person: - a) was born in the Territory, or - b) is ordinarily resident in the Territory, and - c) he or she would have been entitled to be enrolled with his or her descendants pursuant to paragraphs 3.2.1 or 3.2.2 but through inadvertence or otherwise, was omitted from the official lists of beneficiaries prepared in accordance with paragraph 3.3.6.